spring-projects/spring-data-mongodb/README.md

 ### Spring Data repositories

-To simplify the creation of data repositories Sprin Data MongoDB provides a generic repository programming model.
+To simplify the creation of data repositories Spring Data MongoDB provides a generic repository programming model.
 It will automatically create a repository proxy for you that adds implementations of finder methods you specify on an interface.

 For example, given a `Person` class with first and last name properties, a `PersonRepository` interface that can query for `Person` by last name and when the first name matches a like expression is shown below: